aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 ```
 // ObjectFieldSelector selects an APIVersioned field of an object.
 type ObjectFieldSelector struct {
-        // Required: Version of the schema the FieldPath is written in terms of.
-        // If no value is specified, it will be defaulted to the APIVersion of the
-        // enclosing object.
         APIVersion string `json:"apiVersion"`
         // Required: Path of the field to select in the specified API version
         FieldPath string `json:"fieldPath"`